Canada-Wide Early Learning and Child Care Agreement

 Frequently Asked Questions

-Yes, you can.
-Licensees who choose not to participate in CWELCC may operate under the existing provincial licensing and regulatory framework.
+Yes.
+Licensees who choose not to participate in CWELCC can operate under the existing provincial licensing and regulatory framework.
 Prospective licensees can apply for a licence through the Child Care Licensing System and indicate “No” to CWELCC participation.
-They do not need to complete a Directed Growth Application but will not receive CWELCC-related supports or funding.
+Licensees operating outside of CWELCC do not need to complete a Directed Growth Application, and will not receive CWELCC-related supports or funding.

 Yes.
 Any growth within the CWELCC system for children aged 0-5 requires a Directed Growth Application.
 A licence request will only be approved if the Directed Growth Application is completed, submitted, and approved for community-based child care spaces.
 Participation in CWELCC is not guaranteed.

-No. The City of Hamilton does not provide funding agreements for fee subsidy, general operating expenses or system priority funding.
+No. The City of Hamilton only provides funding agreements to support fee subsidy, general operating expenses, wage compensation and system priority funding to child care centres participating in CWELCC.
 Licensees serving children 0-5 who are not participating in CWELCC are not eligible for these supports.